ricerockett/python-project-49/README.md

 USAGE INSTRUCTIONS
 ===============================================================================

-  1. To start a game enter the name of the game to a console.
+  1. To start a game enter the name of the game into console e.g. brain-even.

 DEINSTALLATION INSTRUCTIONS
 ===============================================================================